Valerio-GROSSI/Hardware_SO101/README.md

 <br>

-## Example output - Control of the Robotic Arm using Moveit motion planning
+## Example - Control of the Robotic Arm using Moveit motion planning

 <p align="center">
   <b>So101 Follower Arm</b><br>